Angel-125/KerbalKomets/GameData/WildBlueIndustries/KerbalKomets/Readme.txt

 - Komets now spawn with Kopernicus installed.
 - If you manually flip an asteroid to a komet, its orbit will remain unchanged.
 - Re-labeled the "Rename Asteroid" button to "Rename Komet" when the asteroid becomes a komet.

+0.3.0
+- Lowered default pressenceChance to discover komets to 1.
+- Randomized the position in the orbit of newly discovered komets.

 0.1.0
 - Initial release